The Aussie actor is taking on a dark role in the Paramount+ series Last King of the Cross.

 ‘Incredibly important’ story to be told

 The Lebanese-Australian actor jumped at the chance to join the cast of this ‘iconic’ story, and says it’s ‘incredibly important’ to have such a multicultural story on Australian screens.
 The show has multiple languages and cultures portrayed, with English subtitles onscreen for non-native speakers.

-“What we’re representing, which is this iconic strip in Sydney, it had all walks of life — and it accepted all and judged none,” Lincoln says.
+According to Lincoln, “What we’re representing, which is this iconic strip in Sydney, had people from all walks of life; it welcomed all and judged none.

-Because of the numerous clichés about Lebanese culture that frequently appear on television, it is crucial in my opinion that this type of Lebanese story be conveyed there.
+Because of the numerous stereotypes about Lebanese society that frequently appear on screen, it is crucial in my opinion that this type of Lebanese story be told there.

-The drama spans three decades, from 1970 to 1990, and doesn’t shy away from gritty plotlines including gangs, drugs, murder, and other forms of violence.
-The show’s core appears to be John’s relationship with his older brother Sam, who is portrayed by Claude Jabbour.
+The program spans three decades, from 1970 to 1990, and doesn’t shy away from gritty plotlines involving gangs, drugs, murder, and other forms of violence.
+The show’s core appears to be John’s relationship with his older sibling Sam, who is portrayed by Claude Jabbour.

-Lincoln hints, “It’s about these two brothers and their broken but also connected friendship amid all the madness of history.”
+Lincoln teases, “It’s about these two brothers and their broken but also connected relationship amid all the madness of history.”